singpr01/causalx/README.md

 # causalx

-**causalx** is a lightweight, modular toolkit for causal inference and experimentation.
+**causalx** is a lightweight, modular Python toolkit for experimentation and causal inference.

-It provides clean, reusable building blocks for common workflows such as sample size planning, treatment assignment, estimation, and diagnostics.
+It provides clear, reusable building blocks for common workflows such as:

-The project is designed to:
-- be **practitioner-oriented** (clear APIs, sensible defaults)
-- scale from **simple A/B tests to observational causal analysis**
-- grow from **open-source tooling into production-grade software**
+- sample size planning and power analysis
+- randomized and stratified treatment assignment
+- covariate balance diagnostics
+- effect estimation for continuous and binary outcomes

+The project emphasizes **clarity, correctness, and reproducibility**, with APIs designed to be easy to read and reason about.

-This repository is currently at **v0.1** and focuses on core primitives.
+This repository is currently at **v0.1** and focuses on core experimental primitives.

-> ⚠️ **API stability note**
-> `causalx` is under active development.
-APIs may change between minor versions
-> as the project evolves and stabilizes.

 ---

 ## Scope (v0.1)

-**Implemented / scaffolded**
+### Implemented
+- **Sampling & Power**
-- Sample size and power calculations
+  - Analytic sample size and power calculations
+  - Simulation-based power analysis for arbitrary estimators
+- **Assignment**
+  - Multi-arm random assignment
+  - Multi-arm stratified (blocked) assignment
-- Treatment assignment (randomized and stratified)
+  - Reproducible assignment via seeded RNG
+- **Diagnostics**
+  - Standardized Mean Differences (SMD) for multi-arm balance checks
-- Core causal estimators
+- **Estimation**
-- Balance and diagnostic utilities
-- Synthetic data generation for testing and examples
+  - Difference in means (continuous outcomes)
+  - Difference in proportions (binary outcomes)
+  - Multi-arm contrasts vs a reference arm
+- **Testing & Examples**
+  - Unit tests for all core modules
   - End-to-end example notebooks

-**Out of scope (for now)**
+### Explicitly out of scope (for now)
-- DAG editors or graphical identification tooling
+- Graphical causal modeling or DAG tooling
 - Advanced doubly-robust or ML-based estimators
+- Clustered or hierarchical designs
+- Observational causal identification pipelines
-- Production integrations (databases, metrics systems)
+- Production system integrations
-- Hosted or UI-based tooling

 ---

 ## Project structure